staeke/yield/README.md

 And to just make the "why yield" answer a little clearer:
-* Ever used an aysnc library and just get lost.
+* Ever used an async library and just get lost.
 Where did that call go?
 No reply, no error, no nothing.
 Rescue is under way.
 * We can use try/catch again.
 You've read the posts about avoiding those pesky keywords in asynchronous code (i.e. all code) as you can't rely on them being called.
 But hey, remember that convenient idea of wrapping a bunch of calls in try/catch and handling a lot of different errors in a grouped way for a piece of code.
 Perhaps being able to send an error back or outputting to some log.
 Sure, there are solutions in old callback land such as [node domains](http://nodejs.org/api/domain.html), load balancing workers, and it may be a good idea to die rather than to do stupid things.
 But, being pragmatic, it's pretty nifty to be able to actually catch all errors within a block of code and decide for yourself.
 * Ever felt a little bad about cluttering your objects, parameters and classes with callbacks here and there.
 Get ready for cleaner code.
 * Ever written some asynchronous code and made a mistake in the error handler?
 Maybe you forgot to add one?
 Maybe your colleague did?
 Maybe you typed it incorrectly and now your application has just not returned from a call in quite some time.
 Console is just blank. :(